Skip to content

 Welcome to Knob Hill Farm.
 We are Mike and Janine Robertson and we appreciate you as our customer.
 We know that many of our customers like to know who they are buying from and their farm practices.
 We hope this story of our farm helps gives you a little insight about us.

-Both Mike and I (Janine) come from agricultural backgrounds.
-My parents farmed and both of their families farmed, and so did the generation before them.
+Know your farmers.
+It's a phrase that is used a lot.
+But it's easier said than done, isn't it?
+Let us give you a little insight into who we are.
+Both Mike and Janine come from agricultural backgrounds.
+Janine’s parents farmed and they both came from farming families as well.
 Mike grew up helping on his uncle's farm, where his mother grew up farming, and four generations before her farmed the same land.
-(The land was homesteaded by his family around the Civil War.)
+(The land was homesteaded by their family around the Civil War.)
 Mike's father's family has roots in farming as well, going back generations.
 We aren't following in their footsteps exactly, but we have farming in our genes.
 We love it and we want to raise our kids knowing where their food comes from.

 Mike & Janine Robertson